 Flags from countries around the world

 How does the Department of Home Affairs treat visa applications from Ghana?
-See processing times, approval rates, and how your citizenship affects your application.
+See real processing times, approval rates, and what your citizenship means for your application.

 16/ 100